Procedurally Generating plant stems

 Final performance

-Amazingly, our technique has actually decreased the time to run from 1.2ms to 0.9ms, almost 25% less time!
-My theory as to why is that even though we do more math per-stem-segment, this is offset by using nearly 1/4 the number of vertexes.
+Amazingly, our technique has decreased the time to run from 1.2ms to 0.9ms, almost 25% less time!
+My theory as to why is that even though we do more math per stem segment, this is offset by using nearly 1/4 the number of vertexes.
 The actual writing of data to memory isn't cheap, and the job generating our mesh bounds scales directly with vertex count.
 Overall, we see a 62% reduction in vertexes and a 22% reduction in triangles.
-This will make the resulting mesh much more performant to push onto the GPU, and to copy around in our game if we wish.
+This will make the resulting mesh much more performant to push onto the GPU and to copy around in our game if we wish.

 Wrapping up